Trolleys In Pittsburgh Throughout the Years

 1972: The ninety-five remaining PCC cars servicing the South Hills get new paint jobs, including one that gets a psychedelic look.

 LATE-1970s: An attractive feature that was introduced at the time was a new advertising scheme.
-Trolleys could be sponsored and then decorated at will.
+Trolleys could be corporate sponsored and decorated at will.
 Soon, many of Pittsburgh's trolleys took on a new look.
-Some of the memorable designs that stood out were the Pittsburgh Steeler's trolley, the Clark Bar trolley and the Gateway Clipper Tripple Treat.
+Some of the memorable designs that stood out were the Pittsburgh Steeler's Terrible Trolley, the Bicentennial Spirit of America, the Clark Bar and the Gateway Clipper Triple Treat.

-1981: The Port Authority decides to try to refurbish forty-five PCC trolleys.
-The $763,000 cost is prohibitive and only twelve are done before the program is abandoned in 1987.
+1981: The Port Authority plans to refurbish forty-five PCC trolleys for use on the city's new "T" Light Rail System.
+The $763,000 cost is prohibitive and only twelve are completed before the program is abandoned in 1987.

 AUGUST 1, 1988: thirty-six PCC cars are removed from operation because of deteriorated electrical wires.
 Twenty-seven of those are retired and used to supply parts for the ones that remained in operation along the Library line.